Exhibition Opening + Artist Talks | Vessels of Dialogue | Fragile Structures: The Architecture of Decay

-Please join us for the opening of the exhibitions Composition and Shadows and Fragile Structures: The Architecture of Decay
+Please join us for the opening of the exhibitions Vessels of Dialogue and Fragile Structures: The Architecture of Decay

 About the Opening | Thursday 30 July